Supposeduck30/python-waukee-schools-gpa-calculator/README.md

 ### 1.1.0
 - Input for grade changed to letter grades instead of percentages to account for rounding
 - Changed code format to be shorter and more efficient

+### 1.2.0
+- Added a function that prints the highest GPA possible in the user's position (basically their GPA if they got an A+ in all of their classes)

 ## 💻 How to run this project
 1. Ensure python is installed on your device (You can verify this by running the command "python --version" in your terminal/command prompt")